 My political liberalism is extremely high, and my political conservatism is extremely low.
 I desire progressive change.

-I fully believe that everyone should be free to live the life that is right for them as long as it doesn’t do any harm to others.
-I believe that governments should help guide people to make healthier choices, but still give them the option to do what they want.
+I fully believe that everyone should be free to live the right life for themselves as long as it doesn’t harm others.
+Therefore, I believe that governments should help guide people to make healthier choices but still allow them to do what they want.

 Which Areas Changed the Most?